itdxer/neupy/site/2015/09/21/password_recovery.rst

     >>> len(str2bin("test", max_length=5))
     40

-ASCII encoding use 8 bits per symbol and we set up 5 symbols per string, so our vector length always equal to 40.
+ASCII encoding uses 8 bits per symbol and we set up 5 symbols per string, so our vector length equals to 40.
 From the first output, as you can see, first 8 symbols are equal to ``00100000``, that is a space value from the ASCII table.

-After recovery procedure we always get the the binary list.
+After preforming recovery procedure we will always be getting a binary list.
-So before we go to the network integration, we have to define another function that transform binary list back to the string (which is basicly inverse operation to the previous function).
+So before we begin to store data in neural network, we should define another function that transforms a binary list back into a string (which is basically inversed operation to the previous function).

 .. code-block:: python